 A large part of what makes our apps so cool is their on-board star catalogs, deep sky databases, and image galleries.
-In our basic version, this is about 40 MB worth of data; in our Pro version, it adds up to more than 400 MB!
+In our basic version, this is about 55 MB worth of data; in our Pro version, it adds up to more than 1.25 GB!
 Google Play should automatically download this additional data to your Android device along with the app.
 Similarly, data updates should automatically accompany app updates from Google Play.

 The first time you launch SkySafari, it will ask you to install the database it has downloaded from Google Play.
 If the database was not downloaded originally, SkySafari may ask to download it.
 Make sure you do this over a Wi-Fi network!
-The database is up to several hundred MB in size, and may take 30 minutes or more to download, depending on your internet connection speed.
+The database may take 30 minutes or more to download, depending on your internet connection speed.
 Fortunately, you'll only have to do this once - the data is saved on your phone, and you don't need an internet connection to use it in the field.